CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab06.md

 ### Task 3:  Create and apply a custom content filterr

-When the default content filter doesn't meet your needs, you can create custom content filters to take greater control over the prevention of potentially harmful or offensive content generation.
+In this task, you’ll define and apply a custom content filter.
+You’ll configure thresholds for categories like violence, hate, sexual, and self-harm, then apply the filter to your model deployment to enforce stricter safeguards.

-1. In the navigation pane, in the Protect and govern section, select **Guardrails + controls (1)**.
+1. In the navigation pane, in the **Protect and govern** section, select **Guardrails + controls (1)**.

     - Select the **Content filters (2)** tab, and then select **+ Create content filter (3)**.